rathesDot/rathes.me/README.md

 For the styling part, this website makes use of [Tailwind](https://tailwindcss.com/), a utility-first CSS framework.

+## Deployment

+This site is deployed on [netflify](https://www.netlify.com/), so whenever code is pushed to master in this repository, the changed are deployed continuously.

 _— More information will follow soon —_